jacksonmluckey/jurisdiction-utility-approval-simulation/city/README.md

 - Base densities (housing, office, shop) are set in `CityConfig`
 - City centers provide peak multipliers that decay exponentially with distance
+  - Multipliers are clipped at 1.0 minimum - centers only provide positive boosts
+  - Areas far from all centers receive base density (multiplier = 1.0)
 - Transportation corridors provide multipliers for blocks along corridors
 - Parks zero out density for all types
 - Multipliers combine via additive, multiplicative, or max methods